TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 Debug TYPO3
 ===========

-Debugging with PhpStorm and Xdebug
+Debugging With PhpStorm and Xdebug
 ==================================